sagemathinc/cocalc/notes/final_push.md

   - hub?: need to make it so 'https://cloud.sagemath.com/signup' immediately displays the "create an account" page.
   - hub: need to add a db table of "signup triggers", e.g., actions that happen when a particular email address is signed up, e.g., getting added to a project, banned, etc. -- should work with email+*@'s.

-- [ ] (1:00?) project search -- add a clear button "The search box has no "clear" button, e.g. a circled X, right next to it
-> to clear it." -- suggested by Harald Schilly

 - [ ] (2:00?) file change auto-update (due to frequent requests)